-To people who already keep chickens, no explanation is needed, however this got us thinking what are our top 5 reasons for why we keep chickens?
+To people who already keep chickens, no explanation is needed.
+However, this got us thinking, what are our top 5 reasons for why we keep chickens?

-1. Living a Healthy Lifestyle
+1. Keep Chicken for a Healthier Lifestyle

 The first reason we keep chickens is that we want to try and become more self-sufficient.

 There’s something unexplainably rewarding when you walk down to your chicken coop and scope up freshly laid eggs.

 Maybe it’s the fact that we are a small part of this process, or perhaps it’s caring for these incredible animals.

 We’re unsure but what we do know is it’s a great feeling!

 Although we consume much more in our household than just eggs, it’s satisfying to know that a small proportion of what we eat comes directly from our garden.